Auditware/CodeChallenge/README.md

 ---

-**Out-of-scope issues**

-- Issues related to randomness are out of scope.
-Assume all randomness is secure.
-- Issues related to large loops leading to out of gas issues, assume all loops will stay within gas boundaries.

----

-This challenge by [JohnnyTime](https://twitter.com/RealJohnnyTime) includes a community-managed lottery system.
-Each lottery contest is open for a minimum of 1 day, and participants can purchase as many lottery tickets as they want.
-Each ticket has an equal chance of being selected as a winner.
-After 1 day, any community member (or lottery admin) may call the function to resolve the previous lottery, process rewards, and open a new lottery contest for submissions.
+This challenge by [Tomer](https://twitter.com/forefy), the creator of [eburger](https://github.com/forefy/eburger) includes a simple token vault.
+Users can deposit funds to the vault, and after enough time they can withdraw funds and receive yields based on several factors.

-It's been rumored that a malicious spellcaster can find a way to drain this lottery contract.
-Locate the vulnerability that allows the contract to be drained before bad actors can get to it.
+It's been rumored that a blackhat warlock can manipulate this vault to get rich.
+Locate the vulnerability that allows the contract to be manipulated to stop the warlocks in their tracks.

 Happy hunting!